-One of the most toxic aspects of having a relationship with an addict is the development of what’s called “codependency.”
-This is a psychological term for a set of behavioral characteristics usually found among people who have close relationships with addicts, though it is not limited solely to this demographic.
-The codependent person accepts toxic behavior because they love the addict and may be afraid of the addict taking away their love.
-They spend so long denying their own emotions that never build their own self-esteem and have a poor time expressing what they want.
+One of the most toxic aspects of enabling behavior is the development of what’s called “codependency.”
+This is a psychological term for a set of behavioral characteristics usually found in people who have close relationships with people with SUDs.
+The codependent person accepts toxic behavior because they love their family member or friend, and may be afraid of the love going away.

-There is a fine line between knowing what will help an addict vs. knowing what will enable them.
-Friends and family members can actually make a situation worse by trying to help when they wind up actually enabling the person.
-Helping typically becomes enabling whenever the behavior crosses the line from solving a problem for the alcoholic not related to problems caused by addiction (helping them to do laundry because they have work) to solving problems related to their addiction (constantly doing the laundry because they are out partying or hungover when they get home).
+There is a fine line between knowing what will help a loved one through their addiction versus knowing what will enable them.
+Friends and family members can actually make a situation worse by trying to help.
+Helping typically becomes enabling when friends and family solve problems unrelated to their loved one’s addiction, like repeatedly doing laundry because they are too hungover.
 In other words:

 Helping: Helps the addict WITHOUT shielding them from the consequences of their actions

 Enabling: Helps the addict AND shields them from the consequences of their actions

-Anything you do that protects your loved one from the consequences of addiction will only delay them from understanding the full extent of their problem and to get help for it.
-Therefore, it’s in the best interest of everyone involved to cease enabling behaviors as soon as possible.
+Anything you do that protects your loved one from the consequences of addiction will only delay their understanding of their problem and the help they need.
+Therefore, it’s in the best interest of everyone involved to stop enabling behaviors as soon as possible.

 “If the addict is pleased with your help, you’re probably enabling.
 If the addict is pissed as hell, you’re probably helping the person you love.” – Sandy Swenson

 8 Tips on How to Stop Enabling Addiction